 - Vary sentence length between short, medium, or long sentences.
 Most researchers tend to write only very long and expressive sentences that are packed with information.
 This is incredibly difficult for reviewers as they spend a lot of time dissecting each sentence into shorter parts.
 Do the hard work for them.
 Structure each paragraph with sentences of varying lengths.
 (Just like this one).

-- Last but certainly not least – set the proposal aside for some time and only then proofread.
+- Finally – set the proposal aside for some time and only then proofread.
 Researchers read and re-read their proposals more times than can be noted.
 At some point, this results in switching to autopilot when proofreading their work.
 This is a solid way to miss important issues that must be fixed in the proposal.
 Stepping away from the proposal for at least a week can help to avoid this.

 Online sources to help review the proposal